the patterns were always there…

 coherence

 There is an architecture beneath every rebuild.
-Most people navigate it without ever having language for what they are moving through.

-If that is you, I would love to hear from you.
-And if you are simply curious about where this work is headed, you are welcome to follow along as it develops.
+And if you are simply curious about where this work is going, you are welcome to follow along as it develops.